corda/corda-docs-portal/content/en/apps/bankinabox/back-end-guide.md

 #### Deduplicating payment logs

 In Corda, notaries prevent the double spending of contract states but this naturally excludes off-ledger systems.
-Instead, Corda provides a [`FlowExternalOperation`](../../../en/platform/corda/4.7/open-source/api-flows.html#flowexternalasyncoperation) that is executed with a `deduplicationId`, allowing for custom handling of duplicate runs.
+Instead, Corda provides a <a href="../../../en/platform/corda/4.7/open-source/api-flows.html#flowexternalasyncoperation">`FlowExternalOperation`</a> that is executed with a `deduplicationId`, allowing for custom handling of duplicate runs.
 Each recurring payment execution is logged and duplicate logs can be avoided by creating the payment log instance within a subclass of `FlowExternalOperation`.

 The skeleton `CreateRecurringPaymentLogOperation` is as follows: